-Fantastic Beasts: The Crimes of Grindelwald Film Review
+A review of Fantastic Beasts: The Crimes of Grindelwald

 After Fantastic Beasts and Where To Find Them in 2016, J. K. Rowling showed that there were legs to a cinematic wizard-verse opposite the Harry Potter franchise, now known as ‘The Wizarding World’.
 So, pre-Potter, the planned 5-film Fantastic Beasts series continues with The Crimes of Grindelwald, as Johnny Depp’s white-haired, odd-eyed, title baddie and his nefarious plans take centre stage, at least, that’s what we thought, as this sequel, while fun, sadly doubles down on some faults of the first film and the results are both spectacular but also a tad overloaded.